 Ready to Cook?

-First and foremost, choose a nicely marbled piece of meat.
-This will enhance the flavor of your pot roast.
-I chose the bottom round because it’s a little bit leaner.
+Choose a nicely marbled piece of meat.
+Although there IS flavor in the fat – I chose the bottom round because it’s a little bit leaner.
 But make sure you do see a decent amount of marbling.
-Generously salt and pepper your meat.
+Salt and pepper both sides of your meat.

-Heat a large pot or Dutch oven over medium-high heat.
-Then add 2 to 3 tablespoons of oil (or you can do a butter/ oil split).
+Heat 3 tablespoons of oil in a large pot over medium-high heat.
 I use a ceramic-covered cast iron pot.
 It needs to a heavy, stove-to-oven pot.

-If needed, add a bit more oil to the very hot pan.
+If needed, add more oil to the pan.
 Place the meat in the pan (fat side down) and sear it for about a minute on all sides until it is nice and brown all over.
-Remove the roast to a plate.
+Remove and set the roast aside.

-With the burner still on high, use either red wine or beef broth (about 1 cup) to de-glaze the pan, scraping the bottom with a whisk or wooden spoon to get all of that wonderful flavor up.
+With the burner still on high, use either red wine (about 1 cup) to de-glaze the pan, scraping the bottom with a whisk or wooden spoon to get all of that flavor up.

-When the bottom of the pan is sufficiently de-glazed, place the roast back into the pan and add enough beef stock to cover the meat halfway (about 2 to 3 cups).
-Add in the vegetables, as well as 3 or 4 sprigs of fresh rosemary and about 3 sprigs of fresh thyme (a teaspoon of each if using dried).
+Place the roast back into the pan and add enough beef stock to cover the meat halfway (about 2 to 3 cups).
+Add in the vegetables, as well as the sprigs of fresh rosemary and thyme.

 Transfer meat to a cutting board.
 Test it using two forks to pull meat apart.
 Is it easy?
 Then you did it!
 A little tough?
 Put it back in and test every 20 minutes.
 Once done, cut meat into chunks and serve with the vegetables over mashed potatoes (or other favorite starch).
 Be sure to pour the juices over the top.
 Uh-Mazing!